-- Social Capital: This is defined as an actual as well as potential resource associated to a network of mutually valuable relationships or which is also said as "it is not what you know; it is more about who you know".
-Social capital is all about the personal as well as a professional network which comprises of family, team members, friends, employees, colleagues, corporate managers, journalists, investors, and high-level executives.
+- Social Capital: This is defined as an actual as well as potential resource associated with a network of mutually valuable relationships or which is also said as "it is not what you know; it is more about who you know".
+Social capital is all about the personal and professional network, which comprises family, team members, friends, employees, colleagues, corporate managers, journalists, investors, and high-level executives.

-- Economic Capital: In this type of capital, the economic resource is scaled concerning finance that is ultimately used by entrepreneurs in doing business and which help in the production of goods and other products or helps in facilitating in the service provided by the business.
+- Economic Capital: In this type of capital, the economic resource is scaled concerning finance that is ultimately used by entrepreneurs in doing business and helps in the production of goods and other products or facilitates the service provided by the business.